 |You use both hands.
 It's a good exercise to do with several chords.

-If somehow you need to use other fingers (every hand is built in another shape, so you have to feel what fits best) you have to figger out what's best for you.
+If somehow you need to use other fingers (every hand is built in another shape, so you have to feel what fits best) you have to figure out what's best for you.

-It is important though to not to change the fingering you choosed at last.
-You fingers need to get used to one pattern.
+It is important though not to change the fingering you chose at last.
+Your fingers need to get used to one pattern.

 |Download midi easy|

 |The first problem is the fast notes in the right hand.
 You can play them more slowly.
 Or leave out some notes: watch the video.|

 |The left hand is using the notes of the chords.
 Do you know the theory about them?: https://youtu.be/7U0DfLRxSBU|

 |Each (basic) chord has a fifth note and a note between.
 Check http://www.annemievanriel.be/site/HowToStart7.html

 D minor: D-F-A